Xiangyu-Gao/Tilt_Estimate_Gyroscope_Accelerometer/README.md

 ```

 ## Result
+We test put phone on table and make it static.
 The tilt estimation results for a long time are shown in below figure, where the red color represents the estimation for accelerometer, the blue color represents the gyroscope, and the blue color represents the complementary results with parameter 0.98, 0.02

 <img width="657" alt="Screen Shot 2022-06-01 at 2 57 08 PM" src="https://user-images.githubusercontent.com/46943965/171508722-5dee7e61-0fc9-4182-a3e7-cfa05efd44e2.png">